fsavje/scclust-R/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/27c35hhx7vpigs7k/branch/master?svg=true)](https://ci.appveyor.com/project/fsavje/scclust-r/branch/master)
 [![codecov](https://codecov.io/gh/fsavje/scclust-R/branch/master/graph/badge.svg)](https://codecov.io/gh/fsavje/scclust-R)

 This package is an R wrapper for the [scclust library](https://github.com/fsavje/scclust).
-The library provides functions to construct near-optimal size constrained clusterings.
+The library provides functions to construct near-optimal size-constrained clusterings.
 Subject to user-specified conditions on the minimum size and composition of the clusters, scclust derives a partition of a set of data points so that the dissimilarity of points assigned to the same cluster is minimized.

 scclust is made with large data sets in mind, and it can cluster tens of millions of data points within minutes on an ordinary desktop computer.